 28 The children of thy servants shall continue, and their seed shall be established before thee.

 This is an interesting comparison.
 When we sit on a hillside at night and look up at the stars and planets in the heavens, we tend to think about how permanent they are and how temporary we are.
 In the sense that our mortal time is short indeed, we are correct.
 But David finishes this psalm by telling us that God’s servants and their children, and their seed or descendants after them will be “established before thee.”
 To be established means to become permanent.
 We are God’s children, and we, like our Father will last forever.
 His faithfulness and love will never end for us.
 The planets and the stars will come and go.
-God will change them like we change into clean clothes for a new day, yet he and his children will last forever.
+God will change them like we change into clean clothes for a new day, yet He and His children will last forever.
 We will endure.

-I invite you to share other places in the scriptures where have you seen evidences of our ancestors’ understanding of their divine and eternal nature.
+I invite you to share other places in the scriptures where you have seen evidences of our ancestors’ understanding of their divine and eternal nature.